ablanco1950/CarsColor/README.md

 # CarsColor
 Project that from photos of cars, estimates its color based on the maximum values of the R G B histograms of the photo

-All necessary packages can be installed with a simple pip, if you get the message that you cannot import
+All necessary packages besides: ultralytics cv2 cvzone math can be installed with a simple pip, if you get the message that you cannot import it

 The project uses the colors.csv file downloaded from https://github.com/codebrainz/color-names/blob/master/output/colors.csv Unzip the Test1 file with the test images (obtained from Roboflow and Kaggle)